caporaso-lab/developing-with-qiime2/book/parallel.rst

 The other flag to use Parsl through the cli is the `--parallel-config` flag followed by a path to a configuration file.
 This allows you to easily create and use your own custom configuration based on your system.

-Parallelization In The Python API
+Parallelization in the Python API
 +++++++++++++++++++++++++++++++++

 Parallelization in the Python API is done using `ParallelConfig` objects as context managers.
 These objects take a parsl config object and a dictionary mapping action names to executor names.
 If no config is provided your vendored config will be used (found following the steps from the `--parallel` flag above).